-We evaluated the hemostatic parameters of our patients with chest pain who underwent coronary angiography.
-Forty patients aged 46 to 74 years (29 men and 11 women; mean age: 61.7±7 years) and ten normal, control group aged 48 to 72 years (7 men and 3 women, mean age: 62±8 years) were included into the study.
-The existence and extent of coronary artery disease were documented by angiography in both groups.
-The patients group was divided into two subgroups according to the extent coronary artery disease.
-Group A was consisted of the patients with single vessel disease.
-The patients with multiple vessels disease were collected in the group B. We defined exclusion criteria for all groups as having any coagulation disorder, acute myocardial infarction, unstable angina, severe essential hypertension or secondary hypertension.
+We evaluated the hemostatic parameters of our patients with chest pain who underwent coronary moography.
+Forty patients aged 46 to 74 years (29 men and 11 women; mean age: 61.7±7 years) and ten and 11 women, mean age: 62±8 years) were included into mean, mean age: 62±8 years) were included into two means according to the extent of coronary artery means.
+The patients group was divided into two means according to the extent of coronary artery means according to the extent of coronary coagulation disorder, acute myocardial infarction, unstable angina, severe essential hypertension or secondary hypertension.
 We also excluded the patients receiving any drug that might effect hemostatic parameters.
-The levels of protein C (PC), protein S (PS) fibrinogen (F), prothrombin time (PT) and activated partial thromboplastin time (APTT) were assessed by the use of Coulter IL-ACL-200.
+The levels of protein C (PC), protein S (PS), fibrinogen (F), prothrombin time (PT) and activated partial thromboplastin time (APTT) were assessed by the use of Coulter IL-ACL-200.
 For each parameter, appropriate commercial assays were used.